 Before, During and After Placement

-Provide assistance when participants experience problems; support in emergency situations.
+Provide 24-hour assistance when participants experience problems; and support in emergency situations

 Health Insurance and Financial Services